isotopp/isotopp.github.io/_posts/2021-01-05-using-python-to-bash.md

 Heise writes [an introduction to bash programming (in german)](https://www.heise.de/hintergrund/Einfuehrung-in-die-Bash-Programmierung-Minesweeper-in-der-Linux-Shell-entwickeln-5002358.html):

 > Bash ist eine vollwertige Programmiersprache, mit der Sie alltägliche Aufgaben leicht automatisieren.
+>
 > Bash is a fully featured programming language that you can use to automate everyday tasks.

 Bash is not a fully featured programming language at all, and nothing in bash is ever easy.
 You are advised to use a proper programming language early on in development, and if possible never put bash commands into a file.

 A few early warning signs to look out for:

 - Bash is somewhat okay to handle files.
-If you find yourself handling lines, words or characters you are using the wrong tool.
+If you find yourself handling lines, words or characters instead of entire files, you are using the wrong tool.
 The script you are working on should have been written in something else.
 - Bash is really bad at math.
 If you are doing math, especially if it is not small positive integers, you should have been using something else.
 - Bash is really bad at handling any kind of UI.
 If you start thinking about curses, Tk or Qt, you should have been using something else.

-Bash is also bad at handling file names with weird characters in them safely, handling Unicode, handling Errors and other elementary things.
+Bash is also bad at  safely handling filenames with weird characters in them, bad at  handling Unicode, bad at handling Errors and bad at many other elementary things.

 Basically, it is better to start in something else right away if the things move away from an interactive command line and end up in a file.
+Use whatever you like as an interactive command line, but do not write bash or shell scripts.

+Shell is a thing you want to understand and then not use, because you learned to understand it.

 For the rest of this discussion, we assume "Python 3" as an instance of "something else", but if you are older than 50, feel free to use "Perl" instead.